USMLE Step 3: All You Need to Know

 2. Establish Your Study Timeline

 Before choosing your test date, make sure to create a comprehensive study schedule that incorporates your busy life in residency.
-You should allow several months (we recommend at least six) to study for your USMLE Step 3 exam before taking it.
+You should allow several months (we recommend at least six) to study for your USMLE before taking it.
 If you set your exam date after creating your study schedule, you’ll certainly have enough time to study before test day.

 3. Practice Computer-Based Case Simulations